HuibSprangers-leiden/HackingLab-SNMP/README.md

 * `config/snmp3_161.pkt` (ZMap probe payload for SNMPv3)
 * `config/enterprise-numbers.txt`: Mapping of Enterprise Numbers to Vendor names.
 * `config/ip_to_as_06_10.csv.txt`: Mapping of IPs to AS numbers for all IPs scanned until 06/10/2025
-* `config/excluded_vendors.txt`: Vendors excluded during Enterprise Count analysis and the analaysis notebook.
+* `config/excluded_vendors.txt`: Vendors excluded during Enterprise Count analysis and the analysis notebook.
 * `config/all_vendors_cves.csv`: All fetched CVEs for identified vendors, used in analysis.py to cache fetched CVEs.
 * `config/ASN_count.txt.txt`: Number of IPs per AS, top 10 ASes were also mapped to their network type manually.